Please see below all our documents that relate to our safe opening.

 We now have a Key Worker list from the government as below whose children will be able to come to school throughout the school closure time frame.
-Please let us know by tomorrow lunchtime whether you qualify as a key worker and require a place for your child.

 The government’s guidance states that every child who can be safely cared for at home should be, so school places are only available for children of key workers, where there is not a non-key worker who can be at home to look after the child/children.
 So please only apply for a key worker place at the school if there is not a non-key worker who can be at home to look after the child/children.